EXCLUSIVE-EU to offer banks capital relief to help coronavirus-hit firms -sources

 By Huw Jones

-LONDON, April 27 (Reuters) - Banks in the European Union are to receive more capital relief so they can help companies struggling in the coronavirus pandemic without having to make crippling provisions for loans during a looming deep recession, sources said on Monday.
+LONDON, April 27 (Reuters) - EU banks are to receive more capital relief so they can help companies struggling in the coronavirus pandemic, without having to make crippling loan provisions to reflect a looming deep recession, sources said on Monday.

 The bloc's financial services chief Valdis Dombrovskis is expected on Tuesday to propose that the EU "emulate in some form" a move by the U.S. Federal Reserve to allow banks to ease how they calculate their leverage ratio, sources familiar with the package said.